 The Scatter Garden consists of a bordered, pebble covered area with a large headstone where bronze plaques are mounted.
 The plaques are engraved with the name of the deceased, along with date of birth and date of death, and an optional third line that the family can select.
 Gil Rowland, one of the Fellowship’s founding members, was the first person whose cremains were scattered in the Garden.

 Over the years, there was growing interest to add a columbarium, and one was constructed in 2009.
 A labyrinth, based on the Chartres Cathedral model in France, was added in 2013 as a place for spiritual centering.
 Drone View

 The Scatter Garden was redesigned and rebuilt in 2016 with new landscaping to create a more intimate space for reflection and contemplation.
 By 2018, the face of the Scatter Garden headstone was almost completely covered with plaques, and a second headstone was added.

-The Columbarium contains private niches for the inurnment of cremains, with two nine-niche units.
+The Columbarium contains private niches for the inurnment of cremains.
 The central portion contains Memorial Plaques to remember those special members who are departed but not in our Garden.
 Each niche contains space for up to three average size urns, and the space can serve as a family vault.
 The niche door will be engraved with the names and dates of those inurned within.
 The rights to use Columbarium niches can be purchased in advance.